Nickelodeon Movies

 Nickelodeon Movies Inc. is an American film production company based in Los Angeles and owned by Paramount Skydance Corporation.
-Originally founded on February 25, 1995, it serves as both the film production division of Nickelodeon Productions and the family film distribution label of Paramount Pictures.
-They also co-produce films with Paramount Animation, the animation division of Paramount.
+Originally founded on February 25, 1995, it serves as both the film production division of the American children's network Nickelodeon, and the family film distribution label of Paramount Pictures.
+It also collaborates with its sister studio, Paramount Animation, on a number of projects.

 The division has earned numerous accolades including two Academy Awards, a Golden Globe Award, over 13 Saturn Awards nominations, a People's Choice Award, and four in-house honors via the Nickelodeon Kids' Choice Awards.
-Since its launch, over 40 feature films have been produced for theatrical release and starting in October 2021, the studio has produced films for streaming on Paramount+ and Netflix.
+Since its launch, over 40 feature films have been produced for theatrical release and starting in August 2021, the studio has produced films for streaming on Paramount+ and Netflix.

 History

 1993–95: Nickelodeon/20th Century Fox deal

 In 1993, Nickelodeon agreed to a two-year contract with 20th Century Fox to make feature films.
 The joint venture would mostly produce new material, though a Nickelodeon executive did not rule out the possibility of making films based on The Ren & Stimpy Show, Rugrats and Doug.
 None of the movies were produced due to the 1994 acquisition of Paramount Pictures by Nickelodeon's parent company, Viacom, and they would distribute the movies instead.
 With the creative differences with John Kricfalusi, the creator of Ren & Stimpy and an inability to market that property in a family-friendly manner instead of a "cynical and gross humor" scuttled the film.
 However, Paramount and Viacom would go forward and start development on The Rugrats Movie a year after the acquisition.

 The Nickelodeon version of the Doug film was not made due to the acquisition of the show's production studio, Jumbo Pictures, by The Walt Disney Company in 1996.
 With this, the show moved to Disney's ABC network and new seasons aired as a part of its programming block Disney's One Saturday Morning as Disney's Doug.
 In 1999, Walt Disney Pictures released a film finale to the series, Doug's 1st Movie.